 Designated ROs of units maintaining guard sections will prepare a list of all articles issued for use by the guard.
 The list will include certification that the property listed is in the hands of the guard.
-Prior to assuming the duties and responsibilities as sergeant of the guard, the sergeant of the guard will inventory and document the receipt of property in the guard book as follows: "Property on charge to the guard is correct" or "Property on charge to the guard is correct with the following exceptions (naming the missing articles)."
+Prior to assuming the duties and responsibilities as sergeant of the guard, the sergeant of the guard will inventory and document the receipt of property in the guard book as follows: "Property on charge to the guard is correct with the following exceptions (naming the missing articles)."